6 Ways to Maximize Your Refund

 - You decide to itemize your deductions (instead of taking the standard deduction), and

-For many, these restrictions will prevent any medical expenses paid out-of-pocket during the year from being deducted on their return.
+For many, these restrictions will prevent any qualified medical expenses paid out-of-pocket during the year from being deducted on their return.

 If you do qualify for this deduction, it’s ideal to bunch medical payments into a single year.
-Since the deduction applies when the expense was paid, if your medical provider allows it, you can arrange to pay medical expense from prior years or future years in the current year.
+Since the deduction applies when the expense was paid, if your medical provider allows it, you can arrange to pay medical expenses from prior years or future years in the current year.
 This allows you to increase your total medical expenses for the year.